Max Parker (actor): Career

 Parker made his stage debut as part of the ensemble cast of Barnum.
 In 2014 he appeared in the musical I Can't Sing!
 The X Factor Musical and began appearing in Matilda the Musical until 2015.
 In 2016 Parker portrayed Paul in Kiss Me, Kate, and starred as the Tin Man in The Wizard of Oz, which earned him a nomination for Best Supporting Performance at the UK Theatre Awards.
 The same year, he made his acting debut as Christopher Morgan in the feature film My B.F.F.

 In August 2018, Parker began appearing in the BBC One medical drama Casualty as Alasdair "Base" Newman on a recurring basis.
 He made his final appearance in January 2019 when his character died of a heroin overdose.
 He then appeared as Danny in an episode of World on Fire.
 In August 2019, Parker joined the cast of the ITV soap opera Emmerdale as Luke Posner, the son and brother of established characters Wendy Posner (Susan Cookson) and Lee Posner (Kris Mochrie).
 He had originally auditioned for the role of Jamie Tate, which ultimately went to Alexander Lincoln.
 He made his departure from the soap in June 2021.

 In 2020 Parker appeared in two episodes of COBRA as John Cripps and played Alex in the film Love Sarah.
 In 2022 he starred as Mikhail Tanner in the Peacock fantasy horror series Vampire Academy and portrayed Henry Tudor in the Netflix series Blood, Sex & Royalty.
 Parker acted alongside Miles Heizer in the Netflix series Boots which premiered on 9 October 2025.
 In March 2025, it was announced that Parker had been cast in the fifteenth series of Doctor Who.

+In January 2026, he was cast as the Norse god Heimdall in the upcoming Amazon Prime Video live-action adaptation of the two Norse mythology-based video games in the God of War series.